-The following guest post is courtesy of Reem Aboul Hosn, Research and Market Analyst Officer at Credit Financier Invest (CFI) Ltd.
+The following article was written by Reem Aboul Hosn, Research and Market Analyst Officer at Credit Financier Invest (CFI) Ltd.

 It has been a turbulent few weeks for Crude Oil prices, surging to their highest in over three years at USD 73 a barrel, shortly to slump back erasing USD 8 gains with prospects of further fall influenced by market mixed news.
 Despite all the bullish commentary around oil prices in 2018, there are plenty of signs that prices are expected to setback.